Shooting at Durham Indian restaurant resulted from argument at after-hours party, police say

 Stay on top of breaking news stories with the ABC11 News App

+Three adults sustained gunshot wounds that are considered to be non-life-threatening at this time, officials say.

-Two people were transported to Duke Hospital with non-life-threatening injuries, according to the Durham Watch Commander.
+Two people were transported to Duke Hospital and one person arrived at the hospital later, police said.

 There was another shooting reported around the same time at Martin Luther King Jr. Parkway and Old Chapel Hill Road and officials say the two are connected.